keptn/lifecycle-toolkit/docs/blog/posts/multi-stage-delivery-using-gitops.md

-The GitHub action performing the promotion is implemented in the following file, located in `.github/workflows/promote.yaml`
+The GitHub action performing the promotion is implemented in the following file, located in `.github/workflows/promote.yaml` within our GitOps repository.

 ```yaml
 {% include "./multi-stage-delivery-using-gitops/promote.yaml" %}
 ```

-This action essentially copies over the `values.yaml` file from the `dev` stage to the `prod` stage, to set the service versions that should be
+This action copies over the `values.yaml` file from the `dev` stage to the `prod` stage, to set the service versions that should be deployed via the helm chart for that stage.

 ## Prepare the application namespaces